pnwairfire/pyairfire/README.md

 been refactored to support 3.5.
 Attempts to support both 2.7 and 3.5 have been made but are not guaranteed.

-## Non-python Dependencies

-Whether cloning the repo or installing with pip, if you'll be using pyairfire to generate single point graphs from bluesky output, you'll first need to manually install gdal, and netcdf, which pyairfire depends on.

-On a mac, you can do so with [Homebrew](http://brew.sh/):

-    brew install homebrew/science/netcdf
-    brew install gdal --with-netcdf --enable-unsupported

-Note that the '--with-netcdf' option is required to build gdal with the netCDF driver.
-See http://trac.osgeo.org/gdal/wiki/NetCDF for more information.

-On ubuntu, the following should be sufficient:

-    sudo apt-get install libnetcdf-dev
-    sudo apt-get install python-gdal
-    sudo apt-get install libgdal1-1.7.0

-You may also need to install libffi-dev on ubuntu:

-    sudo apt-get install libffi-dev

-### met

-The met package relies on the fortran arl profile utility.
-It is expected to reside in a directory in the search path.
-To obtain `profile`, contact NOAA.

 ## Development

 ### Clone Repo